andreykuzmenko/apps/leadcase-terms-of-service.md

 4. Intellectual Property
-The original content of the Service, such as text, trademarks, graphics, logos, button icons, images and compilations thereof, all software used in the Service, and the contents of the offering, belong to Yomento, Yomento’s licensors or suppliers (“Intellectual Property“).
+The original content of the Service, such as text, trademarks, graphics, logos, button icons, images and compilations thereof, all software used in the Service, and the contents of the offering, belong to Leadcase, Leadcase’s licensors or suppliers (“Intellectual Property“).
 The Intellectual Property Rights are protected by applicable laws, including, and without limitation, the Copyright Act and other laws protecting intellectual property and property rights.
 You undertake to comply with all such applicable laws and not to modify or remove any copyright or ownership notices in such Intellectual Property.